HOME INDEX EXHIBITIONS EVENTS ABOUT US BLOG LINKS CONTACT US SUBSCRIBE

 The Wolfsonian receives ongoing support from The Miami-Dade County Department of Cultural Affairs and the Cultural Affairs Council, the Miami-Dade County Mayor and Board of County Commissioners; the City of Miami Beach, Cultural Affairs Program, Cultural Arts Council; the William J. and Tina Rosenberg Foundation; United Airlines, the Official Airline of The Wolfsonian–FIU; and Bacardi USA, Inc.

-The Wolfsonian-FIU’s museum shop and café, The Dynamo, provides South Beach with a unique venue for thoughtful contemplation and interaction with genuine artifacts.
+The Wolfsonian Design Store + Coffee Bar, provides South Beach with a unique venue for thoughtful contemplation and interaction with genuine artifacts.
 Visitors can enjoy a glass of wine and browse the museum’s exclusive line of merchandise relating to the themes and period of the objects on view in the galleries, or find new reading material from the shop’s selection of books on design and social history, banned literature and design journals.

 Exhibitions: